mishsonjica-hash/Amanda-Sonjica/Findings.md

 4. Total Western Cape customer transaction losses: 241 customers across all tiers (90 Bronze + 145 Silver + 6 Gold)

-----Hyyphothesis Correct: Customer Tier has influenced revenue change.
-The customers in Silver tier in Western Cape have lost the most revenue and transation count in 2025.
+----Hypothesis Correct: Customer Tier has influenced revenue change.
+The customers in Silver tier in Western Cape have lost the most revenue and transaction count in 2025.
+This influenced the drop in Revenue in 2025

+## Further Investigation done to Western Cape to determine the reason for Revenue decline:

+### Check if Average Transaction Value also influenced the decline in Revenue in Western Cape by customers spending less amount of money per transaction